The MacPorts Project Official Homepage

 The MacPorts Project is an open-source community initiative to design an easy-to-use system for compiling, installing, and upgrading either command-line, X11 or Aqua based open-source software on the Mac operating system.
 To that end we provide the command-line driven MacPorts software package under a 3-Clause BSD License, and through it easy access to thousands of ports that greatly simplify the task of compiling and installing open-source software on your Mac.

-We provide a single software tree that attempts to track the latest release of every software title (port) we distribute, without splitting them into “stable” Vs. “unstable” branches, targeting mainly macOS High Sierra v10.13 and later (including macOS Big Sur v11).
+We provide a single software tree that attempts to track the latest release of every software title (port) we distribute, without splitting them into “stable” Vs. “unstable” branches, targeting mainly macOS Catalina v10.15 and later (including macOS Ventura v13 on both Intel and Apple Silicon).
 There are thousands of ports in our tree, distributed among different categories, and more are being added on a regular basis.

 For information on installing MacPorts please see the installation section of this site and explore the myriad of download options we provide and our base system requirements.

 If you run into any problems installing and/or using MacPorts we also have many options to help you, depending on how you wish to get get in touch with us.
 Other important help resources are our online documentation, A.K.A The MacPorts Guide, and our Trac Wiki server & bug tracker.

 Getting involved: Students

 A good way for students to get involved is through the Google Summer of Code.
 GSoC is a program to encourage students' participation in Open Source development and offers a stipend to work on the project with an organization for three months.
 MacPorts has been participating in the program since 2007!
 We shall participate next year as well.
 You may find past GSoC projects here.